XRPLF/rippled/README.md

+# XRP Ledger Side chain Branch

+## Warning

+This is not the main branch of the XRP Ledger.
+This branch supports side chains on the XRP ledger and integrates an implementation of side chain federators.
+This is a developers prelease and it should not be used for production or to transfer real value.
+Consider this "alpha" quality software.
+There will be bugs.
+See "Status" for a fuller description.

+The latest production code for the XRP ledger is on the "master" branch.

+Until this branch is merged with the mainline branch, it will periodically be rebased on that branch and force pushed to github.

+## What are side chains?

+Side chains are independent ledgers.
+They can have their own transaction types, their own UNL list (or even their own consensus algorithm), and their own set of other unique features (like a smart contracts layer).
+What's special about them is there is a way to transfer assets from the XRP ledger to the side chain, and a way to return those assets back from the side chain to the XRP ledger.
+Both XRP and issued assets may be exchanged.

+The motivation for creating a side chain is to implement an idea that may not be a great fit for the main XRP ledger, or may take a long time before such a feature is adopted by the main XRP ledger.
+The advantage of a side chain over a brand new ledger is it allows the side chain to immediate use tokens with real monetary value.

+This implementation is meant to support side chains that are similar to the XRP ledger and use the XRP ledger as the main chain.
+The idea is to develop a new side chain, first this code will be forked and the new features specific to the new chain will be implemented.

+## Status

+All the functionality needed to build side chains should be complete.
+However, it has not been well tested or polished.

+In particular, all of the following are built:

+* Cross chain transactions for both XRP and Issued Assets
+* Refunds if transactions fail
+* Allowing federators to rejoin a network
+* Detecting and handling when federators fall too far behind in processing transactions
+* A python library to easily create configuration files for testing side chains and spin up side chains on a local machine
+* Python scripts to test side chains
+* An interactive shell to explore side chain functionality

+The biggest missing pieces are:

+* Testing: While the functionality is there, it has just begun to be tested.
+  There will be bugs.
+Even horrible and embarrassing bugs.
+Of course, this will improve as testing progresses.

+* Tooling: There is a python library and an interactive shell that was built to help development.
+However, these tools are geared to run a test network on a local machine.
+They are not geared to new users or to production systems.
+  Better tooling is coming.

+* Documentation: There is documentation that describes the technical details of how side chains works, how to run the python scripts to set up side chains on the local machine, and the changes to the configuration files.
+However, like the tooling, this is not geared to new users or production systems.
+Better documentation is coming.
+In particular, good documentation for how to set up a production side chain - or even a test net that doesn't run on a local machine - needs to be written.

+## Getting Started

+See the instructions [here](docs/sidechain/GettingStarted.md) for how to run an interactive shell that will spin up a set of federators on your local machine and allow you to transfer assets between the main chain and a side chain.

+After setting things up and completing a cross chain transaction with the "getting started" script above, it may to useful to browse some other
+documentation:

+* [This](bin/sidechain/python/README.md) document describes the scripts and python modules used to test and explore side chains on your local machine.

+* [This](docs/sidechain/configFile.md) document describes the new stanzas in the config file needed for side chains.

+* [This](docs/sidechain/federatorAccountSetup.md) document describes how to set up the federator accounts if not using the python scripts.

+* [This](docs/sidechain/design.md) document describes the low-level details for how side chains work.

 # The XRP Ledger

 The [XRP Ledger](https://xrpl.org/) is a decentralized cryptographic ledger powered by a network of peer-to-peer servers.
 The XRP Ledger uses a novel Byzantine Fault Tolerant consensus algorithm to settle and record transactions in a secure distributed database without a central operator.